juanse254/magnaflorwp/wp-content/plugins/wp-ultimate-csv-importer/Readme.txt

-=== CSV Import for WordPress ===
+=== CSV Importer & Exporter ===
 Contributors: smackcoders, smacksupport
 Donate link: https://www.paypal.me/smackcoders
-Tags: csv importer, import csv, import woocommerce, import marketpress, import seo by yoast, import all in one seo, scheduled import, import remote file, export woocommerce, import types fields, import acf fields, Events Manager
+Tags: csv, wordpress csv import, csv importer, import, import csv, import seo, import woocommerce, acf, excel, export, spreadsheet
-Requires at least: 4.0
+Requires at least: 4.1
-Tested up to: 4.7.3
+Tested up to: 4.8
-Stable tag: 5.2
+Stable tag: 5.3
-Version: 5.2
+Version: 5.3
 Author: smackcoders
 Author URI: http://profiles.wordpress.org/smackcoders/
 License: GPLv2 or later
-WP Ultimate CSV Importer enables to import Post types, images from external URL and export all Post Types as CSV file.
+Simple, powerful and easy CSV Import export plugin even for newbies and novice users.

 == Description ==
+Rated as one of the Top 500 plugins by [WPMETA.ORG](http://www.wpmeta.org/plugins/wp-ultimate-csv-importer/).
+The only well managed, supported and regularly updated importer plugin with great track record.
+Manage your wordpress content as simple as in a spreadsheet editor like Microsoft Excel or Open Office etc.

-WP Ultimate CSV Importer is an import and export tool that helps to build a WordPress site at the drop of a hat by importing Post, Page, Custom Post, Users, Comments, [WordPress Custom Fields](http://www.smackcoders.com/blog/adding-custom-fields-data-wordpress-free-wp-ultimate-csv-importer.html?utm_source=web&utm_campaign=wp_org&utm_medium=readme) & [CustomPress fields](http://www.smackcoders.com/blog/custompress-import.html?utm_source=web&utm_campaign=wp_org&utm_medium=readme), Reviews of WP Customer Reviews and SEO fields of All in One SEO.
+[Ultimate CSV Importer](http://www.smackcoders.com/wp-ultimate-csv-importer-pro.html?utm_source=web&utm_campaign=readme&utm_medium=wp_org) is an import and export tool that helps to build a WordPress site at the drop of a hat by importing Post, Page, Custom Post, Users, Comments, [WordPress Custom Fields](http://www.smackcoders.com/blog/adding-custom-fields-data-wordpress-free-wp-ultimate-csv-importer.html?utm_source=web&utm_campaign=wp_org&utm_medium=readme) & [CustomPress fields](http://www.smackcoders.com/blog/custompress-import.html?utm_source=web&utm_campaign=wp_org&utm_medium=readme), Reviews of WP Customer Reviews and SEO fields of All in One SEO.
 The plugin supports export and import of all Custom Post Types.
 The import is for selective modules, but the export is for all the core modules along with few third party plugins.

 The image can be imported from external URL like Google image, pixabay, shutterstock, etc,.
 The images are imported in the background with the help of WP-CRON to enhance the performance.
 You can [easily configure your WP-Cron](http://www.smackcoders.com/blog/enable-configure-wp-cron.html?utm_source=web&utm_campaign=wp_org&utm_medium=readme) for faster import.

-Please show your support for WP Ultimate CSV Importer by giving it a [rating](https://wordpress.org/support/view/plugin-reviews/wp-ultimate-csv-importer?rate=5#postform) :)
+Please show your support for CSV Importer by giving it a [rating](https://wordpress.org/support/view/plugin-reviews/wp-ultimate-csv-importer?rate=5#postform) :)

 = Modules supported in Import and Export =
 * Core Modules - Post, Page, Custom Post, Comments and Users.